-Ek’ Balam is an ancient Mayan city located on the Yucatan Peninsula of Mexico.
-I decided to visit the pre-Colombian site for the day.
+Ek Balam is an ancient Mayan city located on the Yucatan Peninsula of Mexico.
+It’s a wonderful pre-Colombian archeological site to spend the day exploring.

-I took a collectivo, these taxi-vans that wait around until there are enough people going to the same place before it leaves.
+To get there from Valladolid, I took a collectivo, taxi-vans that wait around until there are enough people going to the same place before it leaves.
 It’s the cheapest way to get around in Mexico.
-I headed out onto the street to look for one.

 Packed Valladolid Taxi Ride

 I finally gave up and decided to find a taxi.
 I talked a taxi driver into cramming all 5 of us into his tiny 4 passenger car.

 For $40 MXN each, he would drive me over to the ruins (a 30-minute drive), and wait there 3 hours to drive me back into town.

 On the ride in I could see and smell the burning forest.
 Our driver told me they are clearing the land to build more tourist facilities in the area.

 This is kind of sad, as I think the sites lose their mystery when they start adding giant tour bus parking lots and hotels all over the place.

 The ruins of Ek Balam were very impressive.
 It’s estimated they were built around 800 A.D.
 The name Ek’ Balam means “Black Jaguar” in the Mayan language.